TimSevereijns/JSON-Utilities/README.md

 # JSON Utilities

-> A series of functions that wrap the `rapidjson` library to enable easier serialization and deserialization.
+> A fun side-project that provides a series of functions wrapping the `rapidjson` library, with the aim of simplifying serialization and deserialization.

 ## Serialization